'We Build The Wall' trial ends in mistrial; jury deadlocked - NewsBreak

 'We Build The Wall' trial ends in mistrial; jury deadlocked

-NEW YORK — (AP) — The trial of a Colorado businessman on charges that he ripped off thousands of donors who contributed $25 million to a campaign to build a wall along the southern U.S. border ended Tuesday in a mistrial after jurors could not reach a unanimous verdict in a prosecution that once featured onetime presidential adviser Steve Bannon.
+The trial of a Colorado businessman on charges that he ripped off thousands of donors who contributed $25 million to a campaign to build a wall along the southern U.S. border ended Tuesday in a mistrial after jurors could not reach a unanimous verdict.

 The mistrial in the prosecution of Timothy Shea was granted by U.S. District Judge Analisa Torres after the jury reported for a third time that it could not reach a verdict on any count, saying the deadlock was “abundantly clear.”
 They said extended deliberations had left them “further entrenched in our opposing views.”

-Shea was left to stand trial alone after Bannon, a onetime adviser to then-President Donald Trump, was pardoned.
+Shea was left to stand trial alone after Steve Bannon , a onetime adviser to then-President Donald Trump , was pardoned.
 And two other defendants pleaded guilty.
 The case was prosecuted in New York after it was determined that donors to the fund were from everywhere in the country, including New York.

 Prosecutors said Shea and other fund organizers promised investors that all donations would fund a wall, but Shea and the others eventually pocketed hundreds of thousands of dollars for themselves.